-My research interests revolve around evolutionary approaches to the study of human behaviour and lie somewhere at the intersection of social and evolutionary psychology, neuroscience, anthropology, cognition and genetics.
-In particular, I am interested in applying evolutionary theory to understanding cross-cultural variation, human courtship customs and mating strategies, gender differences, and the creation and maintenance of mating pair-bonds, and the formation and maintenance of social relationships and their effects on health and wellbeing.
+My research interests revolve around using evolutionary approaches and big data to the study of human behaviour and lie somewhere at the intersection of neuroscience, data science, social and evolutionary psychology and genetics.
+In particular, I am interested in understanding cross-cultural variation, gender differences, the establishment of mating pair-bonds, and the formation and maintenance of social relationships and their effects on health and wellbeing.

-I am currently a postdoc in the Social and Evolutionary Neuroscience Research Group (SENRG), headed by Professor Robin Dunbar.
-I have completed a Bachelor of Arts (Psychology) and a Bachelor of Business (Marketing) at Monash University Australia, a one-year postgraduate research degree in Social Psychology at the University of Melbourne (BSc(Hon)), and completed my DPhil (PhD) Thesis in Experimental Psychology at the University of Oxford.
-I have travelled extensively over the past decade and had previously spent several years carrying out cultural and logistical research for commercial travel guides published by Lonely Planet Guidebooks.
+I am affiliated with the Social and Evolutionary Neuroscience Research Group (SENRG) in Oxford, headed by Professor Robin Dunbar.
+I have completed a Bachelor of Arts (Psychology) and a Bachelor of Business (Marketing) at Monash University Australia, a post-grad research degree in Psychology at the University of Melbourne, and completed my DPhil (PhD) in Experimental Psychology at the University of Oxford.
+I have previously worked as a graphic designer, and have travelled extensively, often working as a travel writer for Lonely Planet guidebooks.

 The God Allusion : Individual Variation in Agency Detection, Mentalizing and Schizotypy and Their Association with Religious Beliefs and Behaviors.